 24. Try a traditional “pan con tomate” for breakfast

-Pan con Tomate is probably my favorite breakfast to have in Spain.
-It is usually a piece of bread that is toasted, served with mashed tomatoes, olive oil, and salt.
+Pan con Tomate is probably my favourite breakfast to have in Spain.
+It is usually a piece of bread that is toasted, and served with mashed tomatoes, olive oil, and salt.
 It sounds very basic but it’s it is very tasty.
 It’s a very typical breakfast in Madrid that you can find at all breakfast places or bakeries.
 The best way to start your day!

 25. Enjoy a Tinto de Verano at Plaza Olavide

 I challenge you to try a Tinto de Verano during your stay in Spain.
 It is very similar to Sangría, but less sweet, which makes it very refreshing.
-One of my favorite drinks to have during the afternoon.
+One of my favourite drinks to have during the afternoon.
 Plaza Olavida is a very beautiful plaza that has A LOT of bars on it.
 And it is the perfect place for me to have a drink on one of the terraces on a Saturday afternoon.

-26. Enjoy a Paella at Marina Ventura
+26. Enjoy an authentic Paella in Marina Ventura

 You can book a table here.